Ofcom today begins the second phase of local TV licensing, inviting applications for new channels in seven locations across the UK.

 As well as broadcasting on DTT, it is anticipated that local TV channels might also wish to offer their services on satellite, cable and online.

 Ofcom is also consulting on merging four separate locations, which have not yet been advertised, to create two single licences.
 The areas are Tonbridge and Maidstone, and Hereford and Gloucester.
-The consultation closes on 17 July 2013 and is available here.
+The consultation closes on 17 July 2013.

 NOTES FOR EDITORS